Investing in Unique Collectibles

 Price growth potential: 200m collectors in the world offer the potential for huge capital growth.
-It's hard to generalise on unique collectible values, however we would conservatively suggest that a truly unique piece should show a return of 12-15% pa over the mid- to long-term.
+It's hard to generalise on unique collectible values, however we would conservatively suggest that a truly unique piece of great historical importance can show a return of more than 10% pa over the mid- to long-term.

 Diversification benefits: Unique, top grade collectibles have little correlation to the stock market.
 It's why we have continued to see strong results during the recession.

 A wanted poster for notorious US outlaw Jesse James beat its $25,000 estimate by 129.9% at a US auction in June 2012, selling for $57,475.